Monuments to Individuals at Gettysburg

 -Gettysburg report of Maj.-Gen. Doubleday.

-But he was persistent, and his ancient musket was replaced with a modern rifle, his powder horn with pocketfuls of cartidges – he refused a box and belt – and the jokes ceased when Confederate fire became thick and instead of running back into town as expected he cooly slipped behind a tree and began returning fire.
-He fought with the Iron Brigade during some of the most intense fighting of the war, suffering three wounds.
+But Burns was persistent.
+He asked a wounded soldier for his rifle and pocketfuls of cartridges to replace his ancient musket and powder horn.
+The jokes ceased when Confederate fire became thick and instead of running back into town as expected he cooly slipped behind a tree and began returning fire.
+He stood with the Iron Brigade during some of the most intense fighting of the war, suffering three wounds.